usagov/usagov-2021/docs/Federal_Directory.md

 * As above, but add a module to modify Drupal's routing for the `/federal-agencies/...` paths.
   - Good: Nothing, really.
 I was able to identify a request like `/federal-agencies/d` and render the node at `/federal-agencies` (by referring to it by ID), but the result was not what I wanted.
   - Bad: I think this basically catches the request too late in the process.
 You can change the routing and render a node instead of the View, but you don't get the left nav menu, breadcrumbs, or correct-language elements elsewhere on the page.
   - Bad: I failed to pass the desired letter through to the View in this scenario.
+* The first implementation of Spanish Directories created a seperate view.
+This methodology worked however it required  three additional Twig files (*views-view-summary-Spanish.html.twig, views-view-list-Spanish.html.twig, views-view-fields-Spanish.html.twig*) and two additional configuration files.
+To reduce repeat code the decision was made to utilize the same View with duplicate block.
+This allowed the original (*views-view-summary.html.twig, views-view-list.html.twig, views-view-fields.html.twig*) with a language check.
+* Using only one block was considered for both languages however to implement this would then require a supplemental pre-process hook to only retrieve the agencies and Alpha List of the selected language.
+This would actually introduce more code into the repository to be maintained than the current implementation with two blocks.
+Though the block and alpha list or essentially duplicates of the English ones this allows them to share the same three Twig files for better maintability.